Twas the Night Before Race Day

 Also the more experienced you are, the longer the warm-up.
 An experienced runner will be looking run hard and fast during a half marathon.
 They will need to spend time warming up so they can start at an aggressive pace.

 Below is a race preparation outline.
 This can help you stay organized and focused on your goals.
+Now get out there and have fun!
 Good luck!!

 Race Preparation Sheet